atrocore/atrocore/README.md

 ## What Is AtroCore?

 AtroCore is an open-source software distributed under GPLv3 License for free.
+This software is not allowed to be used in Russia and Belarus.

 AtroCore is a Data Platform, Data Management and Master Data Management (MDM) software.
 It is a software ecosystem designed for rapid development of responsive web-based business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
 Thanks to its configuration possibilities it is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.